-- Databricks Cloud Allows Users to Get Value from Spark without the Challenges Normally Associated with Big Data Infrastructure
+- Databricks Cloud Allows Users to Get Value from Apache Spark without the Challenges Normally Associated with Big Data Infrastructure

 - Ease-of-Use of Turnkey Solution Brings the Power of Spark to a Wider Audience and Fuels the Growth of the Spark Ecosystem